-This course will be offered in each term and will count towards graduation requirement credits, but is not mandatory.
+This course will be offered in each term and will count towards graduation requirement credits.
 This course is intended to help students improve skills in academic writing.
-It is not mandatory; however, students are strongly recommended to take this course.
+Although it is not mandatory, students are strongly recommended to take this course.